z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.md

 ## gp\_enable\_groupext\_distinct\_pruning

-Enables or disables three-phase aggregation and join to compute distinct-qualified aggregates on grouping extension queries.
+Activates or deactivates three-phase aggregation and join to compute distinct-qualified aggregates on grouping extension queries.
 Usually, enabling this parameter generates a cheaper query plan that the legacy query optimizer \(planner\) will use in preference to existing plan.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|